lrivallain/lrivallain.github.io/index.md

 **VMware Senior Consultant:**

-> Attached to the *Infrastructure Experts* entity, I guide our customers in the think and build operations related to cloud computing solutions.
-I especially contribute to the	realization of *Cloud Providers* platforms and I am in charge of the automation for final customers solutions.
+> Attached to the *Infrastructure Experts* entity, I guide our customers in the *think and build* operations related to cloud computing solutions.
+I especially contribute to the realization of *Cloud Providers* platforms and I am in charge of the automation for final customers-facing solutions.

 * **Engineering** and level 3 support:
   * vRA: vRealize Automation + XaaS